homo-iocus/hackathon-for-crisis-app-for-gaap-aoz-challenge/README.md

   inventory can be viewed.

   Report: Katerina was responsible for the abstract and for the sections 1.
 Problem and Motivation, 2.
-Solution Design and Fit to the GaaP Concept, and 7.
-Conclusions.
+Solution Design and Fit to the GaaP Concept, 7.
+Conclusions, and Appendix A.

 - **Nils Grob**
   Solution: Nils implemented the dashboard of the authorization role, where the requests from the crisis management team